John French, 1st Earl of Ypres: Ireland and Easter Rising

-On the evening of 26 April, told that the government had decided to send out a new general to Ireland, French selected Maxwell (who had been military governor of Pretoria) from a shortlist of two.
+On the evening of 26 April, told that the government had decided to send out a new general to Ireland, French selected John Maxwell.
 French had already told Asquith that he had ordered the 60th Division to be ready to move, but would not send it without the concurrence of the General Staff.
 On 27 April, French visited Robertson who agreed with him that to send more troops to Ireland would be "playing the German game".
-However, the next day after visits from Midleton (on instructions from Asquith) and Carson French agreed to send three extra battalions, as well as the cavalry brigade from Aldershot which Maxwell now requested.
+However, the next day after visits from St John Brodrick, 9th Viscount Midleton (on instructions from Asquith) and Edward Carson French agreed to send three extra battalions, as well as the cavalry brigade from Aldershot which Maxwell now requested.
 The rebellion was crushed by 29 April.
 On 3 May Asquith recorded his concerns that the shooting of rebels might antagonise Irish opinion, but French, despite having been advised by John Redmond that Sinn Féin had little support outside Dublin and that the Army should not use more than minimal force, passed on these concerns with the caveat that he would not interfere with Maxwell's actions.
 In the opinion of one biographer French's views had not moved on since his hanging of the Cape Colony Boers, and he bears some responsibility for the shootings.